How to Create a Training Manual

 For video-based training manuals

-If you’re creating videos for your training manual, this is when you can start storyboarding, scripting, recording, and editing videos with software like Camtasia.
+If you’re creating videos for your training manual, this is when you can start storyboarding, scripting, recording, and editing videos with Snagit.

 For text and image-based training manuals